 There are many paths to overcoming opiate addiction, but the most tried and true treatment combination involves medication, psychotherapy and recovery meetings.
 It is scientifically proven that practicing these three steps will improve your chances of reaching recovery.

 Opiate replacement therapy is used to help stabilize users who are trying to quit.
-These medications include opioids, such as buprenorphine and methadone, that can reduce withdrawal symptoms and ward off cravings.
+These medications include opioids, such as methadone, that can reduce withdrawal symptoms and ward off cravings.
 The non-addictive medication Naltrexone completely blocks the effects of opioids.

 Those who stop using opioids abruptly experience a cluster of grueling withdrawal symptoms.
 Quitting without medication involves nausea, vomiting, body aches, anxiety, agitation, diarrhea, and anxiety.
 For some opioid users, the sheer horror of going through withdrawal is enough to push them into a life of sobriety for good.
 But that result is not worth betting on for most addicts.